AI-Enabled-Software-Testing/Hyperparameter-Tuning-Search-Project/README.md

 * Best Fitness over Evaluations with mean and std.
 * Total Time Across Runs.
 * Final Fitness Values Across Runs.
+* Run this command with tensorboard to inspect GPU usages of specific runs: `tensorboard --logdir .cache/tensorboard/[specific folder]`.
+   * Note: this would require an extra dependency, by installing with: `pip install tensorflow`.

 #### Analysis Specific to PSO
 The `scripts/analyze_experiments.py` script tries to print diagnostics of the particle swarm optimization per run with advice.